 Some insurance companies may try to find any reason to deny an auto accident claim, and comparative negligence can lead to a dispute over benefits.
 Without an attorney, it can be very difficult to convince an insurance company that you are still entitled to collect benefits.

 Being partially at fault for an accident may not ruin your claim.
 These cases become complex very quickly, so it is best to have an accident attorney on your side working to defend your interests.
-Call our accident law firmtoday at 800-648-4941 for a free consultation on an injury claim.
+Contact our accident law firm today for a free consultation on an injury claim.
 We want to help you recover from a car accident.